menu

 More or less complex models are offered.
 (Photo Credit: Thingiverse)

-From its inception, the open-source side of Thingiverse was a point put forward: anyone can upload their 3D files and anyone can download them as long as they respect the licenses when they are indicated.
+From its inception, the open-source side of Thingiverse was a point put forward: anyone can upload their 3D files, and anyone can download them as long as they respect the licenses when they are indicated.
 In principle, this is rather good news because it invites sharing, creativity, etc. but ultimately, there is no control over the uploaded file and its quality.
 How do you know if it is really 3D printable?
-In addition, Thingiverse is home to nearly 1,700,000 3D models which makes it difficult to choose whether to download a file.
-And logically, among this important database, there are many duplicates.
-Finally, note that the site is only in English which may represent a barrier for some users.
+In addition, Thingiverse is home to nearly 1,700,000 3D models, which makes it difficult to choose whether to download a file.
+Plus, there are many duplicates.

-Thingiverse remains the largest database and satisfies millions of users today; be aware that there are other alternatives to download 3D files such as Cults or YouMagine.
-Not all of them will be completely free but it will allow you to compare what exists on the market!
+Thingiverse remains the largest database and satisfies millions of users today; be aware that there are other alternatives to download 3D files, such as Cults or Maker World.
+Not all of them are completely free, but they will allow you to compare what exists on the market.

 Go to the Thingiverse platform to find your favorite 3D models!
 Do you use Thingiverse?
-Let us know in a comment below or on our LinkedinFacebook, and Twitter pages!
-Don’t forget to sign up for our free weekly Newsletter here, the latest 3D printing news straight to your inbox!
+Let us know in a comment below or on our LinkedIn or Facebook pages!
+Plus, don’t forget to sign up for our free weekly Newsletter to get the latest 3D printing news straight to your inbox.
 You can also find all our videos on our YouTube channel.

 Join the discussion and tell us your opinion.